 Welcome to Pro-G Plays, our weekly feature where we give you the inside track on what's been whirring in our disc drives this week.
 We'll be honest (so if we've been playing Superman on the N64 we'll tell you).
 But if we've been hammering the latest billion-selling blockbuster we'll let you know about that too.
 Enough small-talk.
 Read on, and let us know what you've been playing in the comments section below.

-Wesley Yin-Poole, Deputy Editor - The Legend of Zelda: Phantom Hourglass, Nintendo DS.
+Wesley Yin-Poole, Deputy Editor - The Eye of Judgement, PS3.

-Simon Hunter, Associate Producer, Pro-G TV - Jam Sessions, DS.
+Simon Hunter, Associate Producer, Pro-G TV - Eternal Sonata, Xbox 360.

 So you're playing a game, not taking much notice of the time - then you realize you have skipped work, your dog has been starved to death and you've missed all of fireworks night because you were consumed by the game.
 Eternal sonata totally did that for me - it looks stunning, plays well, and eats away the time faster than a rehearsal of 'Raindrop Prelude'.
 The only thing me and Big Dave had to laugh at was some of the script - in Chopin's dream world, he tends to go a bit 'Matrix' - 1800s-style.
 "Thus, how can one know that reality is reality, if fantasy is not in fact reality?"
 The guy sounds totally messed up - but then again, he was married to a girl named George.